Hurricane Noel: Western Europe

 After crossing Atlantic Canada, Noel's remnants turned east and accelerated across the Atlantic Ocean before being absorbed by Cyclone Tilo over the Norwegian Sea several days later.
 Subsequently, on 8–9 November, the storm surge from the combined system led to the North Sea flood of 2007, leading to flooding in coastal Belgium, Denmark, Germany, the Netherlands, Norway and the United Kingdom.

 Aftermath

 The government of the Dominican Republic distributed emergency supplies to 145,000 families following the storm, including food, blankets, mattresses, and mosquito nets.
-The relief aid amounted to about $3 million (USD).
-The government requested a $200 million (USD) loan from the Inter-American Development Bank and the World Bank on November 1.
+The relief aid amounted to about US$3 million.
+The government requested a US$200 million loan from the Inter-American Development Bank and the World Bank on November 1.
 Storm flooding led to an outbreak of leptospirosis in the Dominican Republic in the weeks following the passage of Noel, causing 25 deaths and infecting 193 others.
-The government of Haiti allocated about $1.5 million (USD) for those affected by the storm.
+The government of Haiti allocated about US$1.5 million for those affected by the storm.

 Due to the extensive damage and number of deaths caused by the storm, the name Noel was retired by the World Meteorological Organization in May 2008, and it will not be used again for an Atlantic tropical cyclone.
 The name was replaced with Nestor for the 2013 season.